dzammit/VBA/README.md

 Note: Since this code was written originally for private use only, the code itself may be a little raw, but hopefully mostly self explanatory!

+Note 2: If there is any particular interest in the various routines, I may add commentary to the code and/or answer general questions about the contents.

 > Written with [StackEdit](https://stackedit.io/).